Sircilla: Demographics

+Politics

+The Sircilla Municipal Council is the local governmental body of the town of Sircilla.
+The jurisdiction of the civic body is spread over an area of 55.47km2 (21.41 mi2).

+The Bharat Rashtra Samithi (BRS) commands an absolute majority of 33 seats in the 39-seat-assembly.
+Jindam Kala Chaprakani and Manche Srinivas of the BRS are the municipal chairperson and vice chairperson respectively.

+Sircilla padmashali political start with Gudla Laxminarsu, Rudra Shankaraiah...

 Economy

-Sircilla economy is largely driven by textile industry with presence of numerous textile and textile-allied industries spread across the town and nearby villages.
+Siricilla economy is largely driven by textile industry with presence of numerous textile and textile-allied industries spread across the town and nearby villages.
 It is also the main commercial center for trade and commerce in the district.

 The town is also a major education and healthcare hub of the region.
 The town has a sprawling Textile park nearby, an apparel park for garments industry with companies like Shoppers stop, Gokuldas Image, etc. setting up their manufacturing units.

 Starting 2018, Telangana government is giving orders to manufacture 1 crore meters of Bathumma Sarees worth 350 crore rupees a year.
 The town is now a bustling town with strong economy in Telangana.
 The town also has various major tourists places in proximity, like Sri Rajarajeshwara temple, Sri Rajarajeshwara Mid Manair reservoir, Ananthagiri reservoir, Malkapet reservoir, Peddamma jungle, etc.

 Education

 There are numerous educational institutions in the town.
 The town has one of the oldest junior colleges in the state, a government degree and polytechnic college.

-Jawaharlal Nehru Technological University (JNTU) - Rajanna Sircilla is a government engineering college under Jawaharlal Nehru Technological University, Hyderabad.
+Jawaharlal Nehru Technological University (JNTU) - Rajanna Siricilla is a government engineering college under Jawaharlal Nehru Technological University, Hyderabad.

 A Government nursing college for women was inaugurated in 2021.
-There is also a Government Agricultural polytechnic college, a Government Medical college is proposed to be set up with a teaching hospital.
+There is also a Government Agricultural polytechnic college.
+A Government Medical college was inaugurated in 2023 with a teaching hospital.
 Apart from these there are many private degree and technical institutions in the town.

 Politics

-Sircilla assembly constituency is a legislative assembly constituency in Telangana.It is represented by K. T. Rama Rao.
+Siricilla assembly constituency is a legislative assembly constituency in Telangana.It is represented by K. T. Rama Rao.